 Take Your Time

-Medical errors are the third leading cause of death in the United States.
+Medical errors are the third leading cause of death, right behind heart disease and cancer in the United States.
 EMS professionals are just as likely to commit errors as any other medical provider.
 Distraction and rushing are common sources of these errors.
 Especially in emergency and tactical settings, providers may feel immense pressure to quickly assess a patient.
 But moving too fast can take an immense toll on patient welfare.

-So don’t rush through the exam.
+Don’t rush through the exam.
 If you need to redo a portion of the assessment or gather additional information, take the time to do it.
-In so doing, you may save a life.
+Doing so may save a life.